 Microsoft monitors the regulations and standards for any changes that impact the improvement actions.
 Any changes to the improvement actions are flagged as ‘Pending update’ so you can review the changes.
 Microsoft also update assessments when Microsoft functionality changes.

-The pending changes are visible from both the Assessment tab and the Improvement Actions tab.
+The pending changes are visible from both the Assessment and Improvement Actions tab.

 In the Assessment tab, I can see which assessments have pending changes.
 By selecting a specific assessment, I can review the total number of changes and accept the update.
 If I need to keep a record of changes, I have the option to export the current and new templates.

-In the Improvement actions tab, I can see all Improvement Actions with pending changes.
+I can see all Improvement Actions with pending changes in the Improvement Actions tab.
 By selecting a specific Improvement Action I have the opportunity to review the change details and accept the update.

 Can I be notified when Improvement Actions are updated?